 The author of John Adams, Truman and 1776, McCullough cited past presidents, including Adams, George Washington, Theodore Roosevelt and Harry Truman, who first were great learners before becoming great leaders.
 They read history and the classics to learn from the past, McCullough said, and their ability to lead and inspire reflected this, he said.

-“There is no president of the United States who ranks among the highest and most-esteemed of them who was not a student of history,” McCullough said.
+Student of history “There is no president of the United States who ranks among the highest and most-esteemed of them who was not a student of history,” McCullough said.
 “There is no great leader that I know of in business, professions, politics, military who was not a great reader.”

 And there is no such thing as a self-made person, McCullough continued.
 “We are all a result of those who have influenced us.”
 Today, however, too many Americans, especially among the younger generations, are increasingly “historically illiterate.
 And that’s a very dangerous situation,” he added.